chloeekk/chloeekk.github.io/posts/notion-sem-strategy-analysis/index.md

 - **Product-Related**: This category includes keywords that directly mention "Notion," focusing specifically on the brand.
 This grouping is crucial for targeting users specifically searching for Notion or its direct services, enhancing brand visibility and direct traffic.

-- **Competitor Brand**: Keywords in this category include those related to known competitors such as Asana, Coda, Jira, Trello, [Monday](https://chloevolution.com/posts/monday-com-ads), Confluence, Airtable, [ClickUp](https://chloevolution.com/posts/clickup-sem-strategy-analysis), Wrike, and Atlassian.
+- **Competitor Brand**: Keywords in this category include those related to known competitors such as [Asana](https://chloevolution.com/posts/asana-sem-strategy-analysis), Coda, [Jira](https://chloevolution.com/posts/atlassian-sem-strategy-analysis), Trello, [Monday.com](https://chloevolution.com/posts/monday-com-ads), Airtable, [ClickUp](https://chloevolution.com/posts/clickup-sem-strategy-analysis), and [Wrike](https://chloevolution.com/posts/wrike-sem-strategy-analysis).
 This classification helps analyze the strategy aimed at capturing traffic from competitor searches, a common practice in competitive SEO and SEM to attract users who may be comparing services or looking for alternatives.

 - **Templates**: Keywords that involve specific tools or templates provided by Notion or generally sought within the industry.
 This categorization targets users looking for specific functionalities within project management and documentation platforms.